turkeylurkey/lmp-multimodules/testCases/README.md

     Note: Any unit tests added to an `ear` module should be skipped.

-5. Add the `skipTests`, `skipUTs` or `skipITs` property to any of the modules' pom.xml file, app should redeploy, and press Enter to see if the change took effect.
+5. Add the `skipTests` or `skipITs` property to any of the modules' pom.xml file, app should redeploy, and press Enter to see if the change took effect.
+These properties are handled by the Maven surefire/failsafe plugins.
+Otherwise, if you would like to configure `skipUTs` with different values for each module, stop dev mode, and add the `<skipUTs>true</skipUTs>` to the module's pom file where unit tests should be skipped.
+This parameter is handled exclusively by dev mode and changes to it will only take effect on a new dev mode instance (this matches current dev mode behaviour).

+    Node: If skipTests, skipUTs, or skipITsflag is enabled in a module, skip the corresponding tests in that module only.

     For example:
     - in `war/pom.xml` add the following property: `<skipITs>true</skipITs>`